roop/citron/docs/grammar-file.md

 ## Types

-Citron requires that we specify the semantic type of each symbol used in the grammar.
+Citron requires that we specify the **semantic type** of each symbol used in the grammar.
 That's the type we use to represent that symbol in our code.

+A **semantic value** of a symbol is a value of the semantic type of the symbol.
+That's the value of that symbol in our code.

 ### Types for terminals